Yasser Borhamy

-Yaser Burhami is an Egyptian Salafi Muslim activist and preacher.
+Yasser Borhamy is an Egyptian Salafi Muslim activist and preacher.
 He is one of the founders of the Salafist Call, a movement that created the Salafist Al Nour Party in 2011.
 He is also the vice president of the Salafist Call.
 Borhamy was detained for a month in 1987 due to his alleged connection with the assassination attempt against interior minister Hassan Abu Basha by the group Salvation from Hell.